How I Screwed Up My Feet in Barefoot Shoes…Really

 So it wasn’t impact that was causing my issues, it was the calf stress and the overstretching.
 But, ironically, perhaps, the fatigue I was feeling and the breakdown of my running form was what caused the problems in both cases.

-Here’s a picture from VivoBarefoot, one of my favorite shoe companies, about proper running style.
-A skilled barefoot runner, as we see in the right-most runner, stands nearly upright.
+Here’s a great infographic about proper running style.
+A skilled barefoot runner, as we see in the left-most runner, stands nearly upright.
 The picture doesn’t show this, but the runner’s stride is much shorter, too.
 The foot should land directly under your body, and you should be pushing back with your hamstrings instead of reaching forward with the quadriceps.
 And the pace should be a lot faster – the turnover between strides should be much quicker than it is for the unskilled jogger show on the left side.

 So here was my problem back in 2011: as I got tired at that Ruckus race, in an environment where my pace was much more natural and flat (unlike that Warrior Dash where it was up and down and foot landings were very different), I was reaching forward and looking like the center runner in that picture – feet not landing directly underneath me naturally but in front of me.